 Animals and sample preparation

 Female SKH-1 hairless mice were purchased from Charles River Laboratories (Wilmington, MA, USA), as described in previous studies (16).
 Mice were housed at the Rutgers Animal Facility, maintained under 12 hours light and dark cycles, and provided ad libitum access to food and water.
 These mice were housed in the animal facility for at least one week before experiments.
 All animal procedures were approved by the Institutional Animal Care and Use Committee (IACUCs).
 Mice were sacrificed followed by immediately extraction of skin epidermis.
-For Methyl-Seq experiments 2 biological replicates of these tissues were used.
+For Methyl-Seq and RNA-seq experiments 2 biological replicates of these tissues were used.
 For subsequent bisulfite-pyrosequencing or bisulfite-sanger sequencing validation, 2 identical specimens and another 4 biological replicates of these tissues were used.
 DNA extraction was performed using the DNA extraction kit (QIAGEN Cat.
 No. 80204) as described in the manufacturer’s protocol and previously (17).

 Histopathological analysis